Burgess Hill flashback

 Played for both

-More players have played for both Hawks and Burgess Hill Town than any other club in our history, including eight of the current squads and two members of the management.
+More players have played for both Hawks and Burgess Hill Town than any other club in our history, including 11 of the two current squads and one member of the management.
 The full list includes both legendary and obscure names going back to the 1950s.
 Stuart Tuck has the distinction of being the only one to have played for and then coached both sides.
 Ken Carter, who local football expert Kevin Keehan rates as the best Sussex non-league manager ever, has the distinction of building title winning teams at both clubs.
 Ian Chapman just missed out on doing the same, coming second twice with the Hawks before winning Isthmian League South with the Hillians in 14-15.
-Current Hillians manager Jay Lovett played alongside Ross Standen for the Hawks in 2009.
+Current Hillians joint manager Jay Lovett played alongside Ross Standen for the Hawks in 2009.
 Jim Collins, Hawks Chairman in 2014, previously held the same role at Burgess Hill in the 90s.
 Connor Tighe has had three spells at both clubs.

-Played for both: (current players in bold)
+Played for both include: (current players in bold)

 Managed/coached both:

-Andy Lower played for both sides and later managed Burgess Hill.
 Derek Tharme played for the Hawks in the 1950s before signing for Spurs and then much later became youth manager at Burgess Hill.
 Robbie Cox and John Ford coached at Burgess Hill after playing for both sides.
-Future UEFA referee Allan Gunn also coached the Hillians after a starring on the left wing with the Hawks in the early sixties.
+Future UEFA and FA Cup Final referee Allan Gunn also coached the Hillians after a starring on the left wing with the Hawks in the early sixties.